DJ Controllers

 JavaScript seems to be disabled in your browser.
 You must have JavaScript enabled in your browser to utilize the functionality of this website.

-Although DJ technology has evolved far into digital realms, it's origins of turntables and vinyl records are still very relevant today for DJs who favour a more traditional and analog approach.
+Although DJ technology has evolved far into digital realms, its origins of turntables and vinyl records are still very relevant today for DJs who favor a more traditional and analog approach.
 Performing with such a minimal setup relies on manual skill in order to be creative which led to the birth of turntablism – a competitive sub-culture of DJing which celebrates and furthers the art of creating musical compositions using existing music found on vinyl records.

-A turntable is a device, commonly recognised by having many key parts.
+A turntable is a device, commonly recognized by having many key parts.
 Most notable are the platter and tonearm which have historically been essential for the playback of music.
 The platter, makes up the bulk of the turntable's surface and can be driven by a motor, either directly or indirectly with a belt.
 Vinyl records are placed on this platter and rotated at constant speeds while a cartridge attached to the tonearm is then delicately placed onto the vinyl surface to read and play back the music.
 Various types of cartridges are available to suit the performance style and preference of a DJ.

 The torque of a turntable refers to the turning power of the platter, which is dependent on the strength and efficiency of the motor attached to it.
-Belt-drive motors are in-directly linked to the platter with a belt and perform with a lower torque than a direct drive motor which is in direct contact with the platter.
-Direct drive turntables are often more expensive and preferential for demanding and professional uses, whereas belt-drive turntables may be a more cost-effective way to get started as a DJ.
+Belt-drive motors are indirectly linked to the platter with a belt and perform with a lower torque than a direct drive motor which is in direct contact with the platter.
+Direct drive turntables are often more expensive and preferential for demanding and professional uses, whereas belt-drive turntables may be a more cost effective way to get started as a DJ.

 Depending on the price range, you'll find differences in the quality of the turntable's construction.
 The goal is to isolate unwanted vibrations and ambient noise as much as possible.
 The most obvious indicator is the overall weight, giving a hint on the materials used.